Odyssey Theatre's THEATRE IN THE DARK, Extends Through 2/9 As One Combined Show: BEYOND DARK

-The Odyssey Theatre continues its unique two evening festival of short plays performed completely in the dark ("DARK" and "MORE DARK"), combining the best of both evenings into a single performance ("BEYOND DARK - the 'Best of' Theatre in the Dark") for an additional 6 weeks, today, January 5 through February 9.
+The Odyssey Theatre continues its unique two evening festival of short plays performed completely in the dark ("DARK" and "MORE DARK") through December 16 as scheduled, combining the best of both evenings into a single performance ("BEYOND DARK – the 'Best of' Theatre in the Dark") for an additional 6 weeks, January 5 through February 9.
 With the audience and actors bathed in complete darkness, the imagination and senses are left to soar.

 What happens in a totally dark theater, the audience intimately involved with actors playing in front of and around them and by constantly changing spatial and aural perspectives utilizing voice, music and sound-and always anticipating the ever present potential of the unexpected?

 "This is a fascinating experiment for everyone involved," notes Odyssey Theatre artistic director Ron Sossi who oversees the production.
 "How do we create theater without our eyes, using only imagination?
 When I was a kid, I was enamored with radio; this production takes that idea and expands on it.
 With radio, we sit in the light while we listen.
 What will it be like to sit in the dark, together with the actors and 98 other audience members?"